 Meanwhile, the Russian government released last year a public guide to safe selfie practices.

-It is already known from various published studies that addiction to Internet affects our psyche health.
-Let's not let selfies be another one of the many technologies that define our lives.
+It is already known from various published studies that internet addiction affects our mental health.
+Let's not let selfies be another one of her many technology that define our lives.